 After paying and testing it ourselves, we can confirm it does just that.

 The real question, though, is where to put your grammar dollars.
 Do you go with the good, yet expensive Grammarly?
+Is this online checker as good as Grammarly to catch errors?

 Or does ProWritingAid deserve to be on the same level (at a much lower price point)?